cetijunior/Java-Gym-Management-System/README.md

 ![WhatsApp Image 2023-03-27 at 20 39 40](https://user-images.githubusercontent.com/78642663/228966671-729c94b5-b915-43e4-b1cb-d7cc5a34bcd6.jpg)
 ![WhatsApp Image 2023-03-27 at 20 39 40](https://user-images.githubusercontent.com/78642663/228966919-fdc58696-3a07-48c9-b3b5-efad29311c23.jpg)
 ![WhatsApp Image 2023-03-27 at 20 39 41](https://user-images.githubusercontent.com/78642663/228966965-1ed27766-5859-45f9-ac67-418f9f871613.jpg)

+(The Project is in Albanian as it was initially a project for school)